ruschaaf/extended-embedded-languages/README.md

 ![cpp_example.png](images/cpp_example.png)

 ---
-## Host language - Javascript
+## Host language - Javascript and TypeScript

-Javascript template strings delimited by backticks (e.g. `` `...text...` ``) can be multiline.
+Javascript and TypeScript template strings delimited by backticks (e.g. `` `...text...` ``) can be multiline.
 This extension supports two different ways to specify the language in a multiline template string.

 As an inline comment before the beginning of the string:
 ```javascript